-Dr. Watson joined the SoPT faculty in August 2018 following 22 years of clinical experience in orthopedic physical therapy in a variety of settings including level I trauma centers, hospital-based outpatient centers, and private practice.
+Dr. Watson joined the School of Physical Therapy faculty in August 2018 following 22 years of clinical experience in orthopedic physical therapy in a variety of settings including level I trauma centers, hospital-based outpatient centers, and private practice.
 She holds a bachelor’s degree in Exercise Physiology from Slippery Rock University (1985), a Master of Science in Physical Therapy from Duke University (1988), and a Doctor of Physical Therapy degree from Drexel University (2006).
-Dr. Watson also has 5 years of prior teaching experience at the University of Texas Southwestern Medical Center at Dallas where she received the School’s Excellence in Teaching Award.
-Her scholarly interests primarily relate to the benefits of exercise in osteoporosis management.
+Dr. Watson is a board certified clinical specialist in orthopedic physical therapy practice.
+Her scholarly interests primarily relate to bone health and physical therapy screening with quantitative ultrasound, questionnaires and balance tests to prevent fractures.
+Dr. Watson is also coordinating the Senior Partners In Clinical Education (SPICE) program and is studying the impact of that program on preparing Doctor of Physical Therapy students for successful clinical practice.
 She has published in multiple peer-reviewed journals, taught continuing education for physical therapists, spoken at national professional meetings, and received grant funding for her clinical research.
-As an active member of the Advisory Committee for the Greenville Technical College PTA program, Dr. Watson also maintains a special interest in facilitating effective collaboration between PTs and PTAs to promote effective team-based health care.
-She makes her home in Greenville, SC along with her 3 children, Luke, Katie, and Amy.
+She makes her home in Greenville, SC along with her daughters Katie and Amy.